richmahn/en_tn/mrk/09/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Elijah and Moses #####
 Elijah and Moses suddenly appear to Jesus, James, John, and Peter, and then they disappear.
 The translator may ask: is this a vision or did they actually appear to these men in physical form?
-Because they were talking with Jesus, it is best to translate this passage as if they appeared physically.
+Because they were talking with Jesus, it is best to translate this passage in a way that implies that they appeared physically.

 ##### "Son of Man" #####
 Jesus refers to himself as the "Son of Man" in this passage.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ##### Paradox #####

-This is a statement that seems absurd or appears to contradict itself.
+A paradox is a statement that seems absurd or appears to contradict itself.
 For example, "If anyone wants to be first, he must be last of all and servant of all."
 (See: [Mark 9:35](./33.md))

 ## Links: ##